Abu Ali al-Anbari: Syrian Civil War and ISIL

 While in Syria, he was responsible for the Shari’a Council and a member of the Delegated Committee in Syria.
-He also worked to build the Dawawin or ministries of the new state.
-Sometime after the June 2014 Fall of Mosul, Qaduli decided to return to Tel Afar in Iraq where participated in battles around the city and near Sinjar against the Yazidis and the Kurdistan Workers' Party.
+He also worked to build the Dawawin or ministries of the new state and he was working from Raqqa which was the capital of the Islamic State.
+Sometime after the June 2014 Fall of Mosul, Qaduli decided to return to Tal Afar in Iraq where he participated in battles around the city and near Sinjar against the Peshmerga and the Kurdistan Workers' Party.
+He actively took part in the Sinjar massacres of the minority religious group Yazidis.
 Some time later, he moved to Mosul and returned to government work on the Islamic Monetary Project, introducing the new gold currency of the Islamic State.

 Al-Qaduli is rumoured to have favoured reconciliation with al-Qaeda and its Syrian affiliate Al-Nusra Front, after al-Qaeda cut off ties with ISIL in early 2014.
 He also reportedly believed ISIL's leadership should be composed of both Arabs and foreigners, in contrast to the dominance of Iraqis in the group.

 Al-Qaduli was a key coordination link between al-Baghdadi and his inner circle and his emirs in different provinces across the group's territory in Syria, Iraq and Libya.
-The New York Times reported in November 2015 that al-Qaduli had visited Libya, where ISIL had established a powerful branch centered in the city of Sirte.
+The New York Times reported in November 2015 that al-Qaduli had visited Libya, where IS had established a powerful branch centred in the city of Sirte.

-In March 2015, it was rumoured that Abu Bakr al-Baghdadi, leader of ISIL, had suffered injuries, leaving him incapacitated.
+In March 2015, it was rumoured that Abu Bakr al-Baghdadi, leader of IS, had suffered injuries, leaving him incapacitated.
 Hisham al-Hashimi wrote of al-Qaduli: "He is smart, and a good leader and administrator.
 If Baghdadi ends up dying, he will lead them."
 According to The New York Observer, al-Qaduli was described by people who knew him as being dynamic, possessing operational experience and having very good contacts.
 It was reported that he was a charismatic preacher.
 But most importantly, al-Qaduli supposedly excelled in battle strategy.
-That is where he made his mark both in al-Qaeda and in ISIL.
+That is where he made his mark both in al-Qaeda and in IS.

 Reports of death

-According to the Iraqi Defence Ministry, Abdulrahman Mustafa al-Qaduli was killed on 12 May 2015, in a US-led coalition airstrike on a mosque in Tal Afar.
-The airstrike was reported to have killed dozens of other militants present.
-However, the video of the attack shown by the Iraqi Defence ministry was actually of a Coalition airstrike in Mosul, 40 miles away, on 4 May.
+According to the Iraqi Defence Ministry, Abdulrahman Mustafa al-Qaduli was killed on 12 May 2015, in a US-led coalition air-strike on a mosque in Tal Afar.
+The air-strike was reported to have killed dozens of other militants present.
+However, the video of the attack shown by the Iraqi Defence ministry was actually of a Coalition air-strike in Mosul, 40 miles away, on 4 May.
 The U.S. Defense Department said that it had no information to corroborate the claims, and United States Central Command stated that no mosques had been struck by Coalition aircraft.
-The Iraqi media again reported al-Qaduli’s death in a 12 December 2015 airstrike, but this was also disputed.
+The Iraqi media again reported al-Qaduli’s death in a 12 December 2015 air-strike, but this was also disputed.